 With the oldest members of Generation Z having just entered the workforce and Millennials beginning to take on management roles, it is time to take a closer look at what they really have to offer and take some of these myths head-on.

 millennials want constant praise

-In a recent IBM study, the majority of millennials claim to want a boss that is fair, ethical, transparent, consistent and dependable.
+In an IBM study, the majority of millennials claim to want a boss that is fair, ethical, transparent, consistent and dependable.
 Only 29 percent said they were looking for praise for accomplishments.
 This certainly debunks that myth that millennials want praise above all else.

 millennials feel entitled

 There is no clear evidence to support the notion that millennials feel entitled more than any other previous generation.
 Millennials are, however, more willing to speak up for themselves and express their opinions, even to their superiors, than their elders.
 They are not afraid to ask for that raise or promotion, or to take the risk to move on when necessary.

 Millennials grew up with technology all around them, so it's only natural that technology is a major part of their life.
 However, when it comes to their preferred method of communication in the workforce, 39 percent of millennials state that they want face-to-face communication above emails and text messages.

 Millennials may work differently, but characterizing them as lazy doesn't provide a clear picture.
 This generation lives by the motto "work smarter - not harder."
 They deplore inefficiency and bureaucracy and they are constantly looking for a way to do more in less time.
 This fresh look is not a bad thing.
 It can even help to improve business processes and boost overall production.